 Areas along Antarctica's coasts are among the cloudiest places in the world, according to the British Antarctic Survey.
 This "hole" in the ozone layer grows and shrinks with the seasons and is largely caused by chemicals called chlorofluorocarbons, once widely used in air conditioners, aerosol sprays and refrigerators.

 Antarctica is considered the premier hunting ground for meteorites on Earth, in part because the dark rocks stand out against the white ice, but also because the meteorites are largely undisturbed by natural processes.

-While the coldest temperature ever measured by thermometer on Earth's surface was made at Vostok Station (see slide 1), the coldest ever recorded was minus 136 degrees Fahrenheit (minus 93.2 Celsius), measured in pockets scattered near a high ice ridge between Dome Argus and Dome Fuji, two summits on the East Antarctic Plateau.
+While the coldest temperature ever measured by thermometer on Earth's surface was made at Vostok Station (see slide 1), the coldest ever recorded was nearly minus 136 F (minus 93.2 C), measured in pockets scattered near a high ice ridge between Dome Argus and Dome Fuji, two summits on the East Antarctic Plateau.
 The satellite measurement, made on Aug.
 10, 2010, was announced in December 2013, and, if confirmed on the ground, could beat out the Vostok record.
 The World Meteorological Organization only recognizes temperature measurements made a few meters above the ground as eligible for records.